eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	parameters, to contain a list of input arguments of variable length.
-	*vargin* is a cell array that contains all the input arguments, which can be a list of varying length
+	*vargin* is a cell array that contains all the input arguments, which can be of varying length
 	\cite[\S11.4, pp. 182-183]{Eaton2016a}.